 Asthma is one of the most common lifelong diseases.
-It is a disease that affects the lungs causing episodes of wheezing, breathlessness, chest tightness and coughing.
-Deaths from asthma are thought to be preventable particularly among children and young adults.
-Often it is not known what causes asthma nor how to cure it.
+It affects the lungs, causing episodes of wheezing, breathlessness, chest tightness, and coughing.
+Deaths from asthma are thought to be preventable, particularly among children and young adults.

+Often, it is not known what causes asthma nor how to cure it (CDC, 2024).

-In 1999, the Centers for Disease Control and Prevention (CDC) created the National Asthma Control Program (NACP) to help people with asthma gain control of their disease.
+In 1999, the CDC created the National Asthma Control Program

+(NACP) to help people with asthma gain control of their disease.